-- " Compliant - " Minor non-compliance the requirement of a standard has not been fully met, but the risk to the integrity of the award is perceived as low. - " Major non-compliance the requirement of a standard has not been met and the integrity of the award may be compromised.
-May also result from not correcting a previous minor non-compliance.
+- " Compliant - " Minor non-compliance the requirement of a standard has not been fully met, but the risk to the integrity of the certification is perceived as low. - " Major non-compliance the requirement of a standard has not been met and the integrity of the certification may be compromised.
+May also result from not correcting a previous minor noncompliance.